SilkRose/Pony/stories/ticking-love/ticking-love.md

 I say, sheepishly, "Maybe a hug or two."

-Twilight gets up and hugs me tightly, three times.
+Twilight gets up and hugs me, squeezing three times.
 "Are you doing alright?"

 I nuzzle her gently on the last hug.